Gambling codes of practice

 - legal problems.

-However, the negative impacts from problem gambling can run much deeper.
+However, negative impacts can run much deeper.

 From a personal perspective, a problem gambler may experience: